Drug-Free Schools and Communities Act

 • MDMA (Ecstasy or “Molly”) produces both stimulant and mind-altering effects.
 It can increase body temperature, heart rate, blood pressure, and heart-wall stress.
 MDMA may also be toxic to nerve cells.

 • LSD is one of the most potent hallucinogenic, or perception-altering, drugs.
-Its effects are unpredictable, and abusers may see vivid colors and images, hear sounds, and feel sensations that seem real but do not exist.
+Its effects are unpredictable, and misusers may see vivid colors and images, hear sounds, and feel sensations that seem real but do not exist.
 Users also may have traumatic experiences and emotions that can last for many hours.

 • Heroin is a powerful opioid drug that produces euphoria and feelings of relaxation.
 It slows respiration, and its use is linked to an increased risk of serious infectious diseases, especially when taken intravenously.
 People who become addicted to opioid pain relievers sometimes switch to heroin instead, because it produces similar effects and may be cheaper or easier to obtain.